 Plain white ceilings are out of fashion!
 Include the ceiling paint into the décor.
 Painting fun designs on the ceiling is a great way to stimulate little infants as they spend most of their time staring at it.

-Tip: For younger children, coloring the ceiling and the top 1/4th of the walls the same paint color will make the room seem smaller and more in proportion with their tiny frames.
+Pro Tip: Painting the ceiling and the top quarter of the walls in the same color can make the room feel more proportionate, especially for younger children.

 Another Tip: Check out Decorative Ceiling Tiles.
 The gorgeous designs, patterns and colors are sure to be a hit with the older kids!